25 Black Models Who Broke Barriers in the Fashion World

 As one of the top Black female models of the 2000s, Chanel Iman is a name that stands out in fashion history.
 This American model, with African-American and Korean heritage, has been a beacon of diversity in an industry often criticized for its monochromatic palette.

 Discovered at a young age, she quickly ascended the ranks, walking for iconic brands like Dolce & Gabbana and Ralph Lauren.
-Her appearances in Victoria’s Secret Fashion Shows and numerous Vogue features made cultural statements.
+Her appearances in Victoria’s Secret Fashion Shows and numerous Vogue features made a worldwide impact.

 Imaan Hammam